pkosurilab/readthedocs-BellaVista/docs/source/bellavista_tutorials/merfish_merlin.md

 From these outputs, it is possible to visualize tissue images, spatial transcript locations, and cell/nuclear segmentation boundaries.

 To visualize tissue images, individual field-of-views (FOVs) must be stitched together.
 FOV images can be found in `FiducialCorrelationWarp/Images` in the MERlin output folder.
-Currently, Bella Vista does not include a stitching pipeline.
-Stitching can be accomplished using image processing utilizing python packages such as [NumPy](https://numpy.org/) and [Dask](https://www.dask.org/) or softwares such as [BigStitcher](https://imagej.net/plugins/bigstitcher/).
+Currently, BellaVista does not include a stitching pipeline.
+Stitching can be accomplished using image processing utilizing Python packages such as [NumPy](https://numpy.org/) and [Dask](https://www.dask.org/) or softwares such as [BigStitcher](https://imagej.net/plugins/bigstitcher/).
 The output stitched image must be a TIFF image, with individually stitched images for each channel you wish to visualize.
 The stitched images should be saved in the `%ANALYSIS_HOME%` directory.

-Transcript locations and cell/nuclear segmentations exported by MERlin can be processed directly by Bella Vista.
+Transcript locations and cell/nuclear segmentations exported by MERlin can be processed directly by BellaVista.

-In order to visualize your MERFISH dataset in Bella Vista, you will need to create a dataset-specific JSON configuration file containing paths to the MERlin outputs for your dataset.
-These output files will be processed to generate visualization files for Bella Vista.
+In order to visualize your MERFISH dataset in BellaVista, you will need to create a dataset-specific JSON configuration file containing paths to the MERlin outputs for your dataset.
+These output files will be processed to generate visualization files for BellaVista.
 Creating these visualization files will take a few minutes but only need to be created once.
 For subsequent runs, `create_inputs` can be set to `False`.

 ## Configuration JSON file structure